Meet the Staff

 Coordinator, Asian Pacific American Resource Center

-Hathiya Chea serves as the Coordinator of Asian Pacific American Resource Center (APARC).
-Prior to CSUF, she worked as the Program Coordinator at the Asian Pacific Student Programs at the University of California, Riverside.
-Hathiya is holds a Master of Arts in College Student Development and Administration from Shepherd University in West Virginia, and a Bachelor of Arts in Political Science from the University of California, Berkeley.
-She is a member of ACPA, NASPA, CACCCHE, Asian Pacific Americans in Higher Education (APAHE).
-She is passionate and excited to work with First Generation, LGBTQIA+, Dreamers, API, Desi, SWANA, and all the Students of Color on campus.
-In her free time, she takes her rescued German Shepherd/Chihuahua mixed to dog beaches, dog parks, dog birthday parties, hiking, camping, and chasing waterfalls around the Los Angeles National Forests.
+Hathiya Chea is the Coordinator of Asian Pacific American Resource Center (APARC).
+Before CSUF, she worked as the Program Coordinator at the Asian Pacific Student Programs at the University of California, Riverside.
+Hathiya holds a Master of Arts in College Student Development and Administration from Shepherd University in West Virginia, and a Bachelor of Arts in Political Science from the University of California, Berkeley.
+Hathiya has presented at ACPA, NASPA, CACCCHE, and Asian Pacific Americans in Higher Education (APAHE).
+She is passionate and excited to work with First Generation, LGBTQIA+, Dreamers, APISAA, SWANA, and all the Students of Color on campus.
+In her free time, she takes her dog to dog-friendly beaches, hiking, and camping around California state parks.

 Coordinator, African American Resource Center